-- 5.1 UCEM will provide You with the teaching, assessment and other educational and support services as set out in Your Programme specification, Module descriptors and UCEM Apprenticeship Commitment Statement and in compliance with the detailed provisions in the Regulations and the ESFA Funding Rules and associated guidance.
+- 5.1 UCEM will provide You with the teaching, assessment and other educational services as set out in Your Programme specification and Module descriptors and in compliance with the detailed provisions in the Regulations.
 Your Programme specification includes award details, programme aims and structure, programme learning outcomes, and accreditation details. - 5.2 Your Programme will be delivered by supported online learning via the VLE and in accordance with the VLE Terms of Use (see Annex 5). - 5.3 UCEM will make its pastoral support, advice and guidance services available to You.
-Support services are an important element of the service universities provide to help their students achieve successful outcomes. - 5.4 UCEM will award one or more certificates, diplomas or degrees as applicable to You if You meet the academic requirements for the completion of the Programme, as laid out in the Regulations, provided that You have paid the Tuition fees. - 5.5 We will allocate you a dedicated point of contact, normally an Apprenticeship Outcomes Officer who will be available to support you throughout your apprenticeship.
+Support services are an important element of the service universities provide to help their students achieve successful outcomes. - 5.4 UCEM will award one or more certificates, diplomas or degrees as applicable to You if You meet the academic requirements for the completion of the Programme, as laid out in the Regulations, provided that You have paid the Tuition Fees.